teoks0199/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## 4. Features <a id="features"></a>
-This section shares how to use each feature in detail with you.
+Now that you have started up FoodNotes, you are ready to start using its features!
+This section contains the details for every feature that is available in FoodNotes.

 ### 4.1 General Features <a id="general-features"></a>